melodiegagnon1/melodiegagnon1.github.io/README.md

 ## Site TODO

+* [ ] Update arcana submodule to use my fork: (new branch) https://github.com/mathieugouin/hugo-arcana.git
 * [x] How to insert images
 * [ ] How to align images
 * [ ] Resize images